-- Conducting LID education and pilot installations. - Producing LID workshops and outreach materials. - Providing LID information to local contractors and businesses on Green building, Leadership in Energy and Environmental Design (LEED) and LID ideas. - Training volunteers and operating the Skagit Stream Team, which was first established in 1998. - Leading Backyard Conservation program. - Producing outreach materials and packets for local schools. - Visiting hundreds of local school children every year to make presentations about stormwater. - Applying decals to storm drains. - Organizing and conducting the Watershed Masters Volunteer Training Program. - Running a Dog Poop Campaign to meet Community Based Social Marketing (CBSM) Permit requirement.
+- Conducting LID education and pilot installations. - Producing LID workshops and outreach materials. - Providing LID information to local contractors and businesses on Green building, Leadership in Energy and Environmental Design (LEED), and LID ideas. - Training volunteers and operating the Skagit Stream Team, which was first established in 1998. - Leading Backyard Conservation program. - Producing outreach materials and packets for local schools. - Visiting hundreds of local school children every year to make presentations about stormwater. - Applying decals to storm drains. - Organizing and conducting the Watershed Masters Volunteer Training Program. - Assisting with the County's dog poop campaign to meet Community Based Social Marketing (CBSM) Permit requirement. - Attending Bark in the Park in Anacortes to connect with dog owners about dog poop pollution.

-SWMP staff will actively participate in local, community events by setting up a display table that includes educational games and interactive lessons.
-Annually, SWMP staff plan to host a table at the following events:
+SWMP staff will actively participate in local community events by setting up a display table that includes educational games, interactive lessons, and educational materials, including some in Spanish (See Figure 3-1).